Cmxu/hackmit2017-puzzles/puzzle3/readme.md

 Now is where bob comes in, as Bob Gale is a cowriter of the films so his name also appears in the screenplay.
 One of the biggest challenges we had to coming up with the correct solution was finding the screenplay/script that was used by the writers of this problem (At the moment this is still a mystery).
 Taking the screenplays words in order and putting them into a set gave the list of words to work with.
 We then did a brute force search, slowing building up the desired string by finding the letters one at a time while searching through the set of words.
 (WRITE MORE ABOUT SOLUTION HERE)

-Then tada, you're done.
+Then *tada*, you're done.
 The magic date appears and it's on to the next puzzle.